By Karen

 The German version has now been released on DVD.

 Amazon.de carries the German version.
 It's a cool production because you can watch the series in either German or English, and there's a choice of either English or German subtitles, mix and match.
-It's in Region 2 (Europe) format, though, which doesn't play on standard U.S. DVD players (Region 1). ( All-region DVD players are available, however; the one I have works well.)
+It's in Region 2 (Europe) format, though, which doesn't play on standard U.S. DVD players (Region 1).
+See Ein Käfig voller Helden on Amazon.de.

-Get the English version at Amazon.com.
+Get the Hogan's Heroes English version at Amazon.com.

 Note: I may earn a small commission if you make a purchase through some of the links on this page, at no extra cost to you.
 This helps me provide all the free information I post on this website.
 Thank you for your support!